 To "end the turn" as the result of an effect is to perform an expedited process that skips nearly everything else that would happen that turn.
-See rule 716, "Ending the Turn."
+See rule 716, "Ending Turns and Phases."

 Ending Phase

 Part of the turn.
 This phase is the fifth and final phase of the turn.
 See rule 512, "Ending Phase."